nf-core/eager/docs/usage.md

 #### `--gatk_ploidy`

 If selected a GATK genotyper, what is the ploidy of your reference organism.
-E.g. do you want to allow heterozygous calls from >= diploid orgaisms.
+E.g. do you want to allow heterozygous calls from >= diploid organisms.
 Default: 2

 #### `--gatk_dbsnp`